The Practical Mariner Team

 Karl Smith

 Karl Smith specialises in GIS, remote sensing, and computer modelling.
 His DPhil research focused on simulating prehistoric seafaring – specifically agent-based maritime mobility modelling, coastal visibility analysis, and methods of navigation.
-He has also worked as a geophysicist and GIS specialist on archaeological projects in the UK, Italy, Croatia, Greece, Oman, and Kazakhstan.
-His work with The Practical Mariner includes creating seafaring GIS models, using GIS data to model ancient ports and landing places, investigating the effects of resource/climatic variability on coastal communities, and supporting our fieldwork projects in the Mediterranean.
+He has also worked as a geophysicist and GIS specialist on archaeological projects in the UK, Italy, Croatia, Greece, Oman, Turkmenistan, and Kazakhstan.
+His work with The Practical Mariner includes creating seafaring agent-based GIS models, using GIS data to model ancient ports and landing places, investigating the effects of resource/climatic variability on coastal communities, and supporting our fieldwork projects in the Mediterranean.

 Max MacDonald